Takacs-Bence/binxml/README.md

 This project is at a fairly early stage of development and is very incomplete. <br> This is my first project implemented in C.

 ## Description and goals
-Protobuf-like binary serialization and deserialization tool with generated type files. <br> The goal is to produce smaller files with more efficient encoding to make communication faster between systems. <br>
+Protobuf-like binary serialization and deserialization tool with generated type files. <br> The goal is to produce smaller files with more binary encoding rather than character based XML serialization, in case it matters. <br>
-The idea is, if for whatever reason an external component communicates with XML, we can internally process faster and then send back changes.
+The idea is, if for whatever reason our system receives an XML as an input, there is an opportunity to persist or change the data internally using fewer resources (hopefully), benchmarking yet to come after the implementation is done. <br>

+## Disadvantages
+The XML schema has to match between communicating parties. <br> Versioning is not part of the protocol (yet). <br>
+Debugging binary format is time consuming and stressful. <br>

 ## Build and run
-On a Unix-based system, run ./build.sh and ./run.sh
+On a Unix-based system, run ./build.sh and ./run.sh There is going to be a few test apps in ./test directory.

 ## Scopes

 [X] Optional schema validation <br>
 [X] Translate XSD (with limitations) to C types <br>
 [X] Generate C files <br>
-[ ] Serialize file as from memory to .bin <br>
+[ ] Serialize file from memory to .bin <br>
-[ ] Deserialize file from .bin back to XML <br>
+[ ] Deserialize file from .bin back to memory and possibly to XML <br>

 ## Dependencies